aaryan-clis/Save-your-planet-/README.md

 # Save-your-planet-
-Our planet is in danger we need your small help.
+Our planet is in danger we need your small help from you.